-The Roswell Alarm Administration office is located at the historic Conoco building, 426 North Main Street.
+The Roswell Alarms Administration office is located at the Roswell Police Department, 128 W. Second Street.
 The Alarm Administrator for the City of Roswell is Richard D. Lucero.
-The Alarm Administrator is responsible for maintaining a database of alarm users, tracking all alarm police dispatches, issuing false alarm notifications and permits.
+The Alarms Administrator is responsible for maintaining a database of alarm users, tracking all alarm police dispatches, issuing false alarm notifications and permits.

 City Ordinance 14-03